Inter-Parliamentary Union

 Stakeholder group: International and regional organisation

 The IPU is the global organisation of national parliaments.
-It was founded more than 130 years ago as the first multilateral political organisation in the world, encouraging cooperation and dialogue between all nations.
-Today, the IPU comprises 180 national Member Parliaments and 15 regional parliamentary bodies.
+It was founded more than 130 years ago as the world’s first multilateral political organisation, encouraging cooperation and dialogue between all nations.
+Today, the IPU comprises 181 national Member Parliaments and 15 regional parliamentary bodies.
 It promotes democracy and helps parliaments develop into stronger, younger, greener, more gender-balanced, and more innovative institutions.
 It also defends the human rights of parliamentarians through a dedicated committee made up of MPs from around the world.

 Digital activities

-The IPU’s digital activities mainly focus on the promotion of the use of information and communication technologies (ICTs) in parliaments.
-To this end, it has established a Centre for Innovation in Parliament, which undertakes research on the impact of digital technologies on parliaments, publishes the landmark World e-Parliament Report, hosts the biannual World e-Parliament Conference and co-ordinates a network of parliamentary hubs on innovation in parliaments.
+The IPU’s digital activities mainly focus on the promotion of the use of information and communication technologies (ICTs) in parliaments, including AI.
+To this end, it has established a Centre for Innovation in Parliament, which undertakes research on the impact of digital technologies on parliaments, publishes the landmark World e-Parliament Report, hosts the biannual World e-Parliament Conference and coordinates a network of parliamentary hubs on innovation in parliaments.

 Digital policy issues